oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 An Information Model (IM) defines the essential content of data used in computing, independently of how it is represented for processing, communication or storage.
-JSON Abstract Data Notation (JADN) is an information modeling language based on Unified Modeling Language (UML) datatypes designed to to both express the meaning of data items at a conceptual level and formally type and validate their essential content.
+JSON Abstract Data Notation (JADN) is an information modeling language based on Unified Modeling Language (UML) datatypes designed to both express the meaning of data items at a conceptual level and formally type and validate their essential content.
 It uses information theory to define logical equivalence, allowing translation of essential content across a wide range of representations without loss.